Multi-Family Property Loan

 Common Underwriting Challenges

-How We Structure It
+How Participating Lenders Structure It

 Newport Beach Market Relevance